FrenchGithubUser/Hatt/README.md

 - [ ] Add categories/subcategories for each website and only search for files in appropriate categories/subcategories

+- [ ] Handle multiple search links if one website provides multiple categories/subcategories, with only 1 config file (no useless redundancy)

 - [ ] Create a score system to rank sources (in case of multiple sources for the same file) (based on dl speed, accuracy etc.)

 - [ ] Support multiple languages